espressif/developer-portal/content/blog/2024/11/how-to-create-an-esp-idf-component/index.md

 ### Create a new project

-To create a new component, we will use a project as the starting point, as mentioned before.
+To create a new component, we will use a project as the starting point.
 This project will be used to develop and test the component.
+However, you can also create the component as a stand-alone without using a project.

 On the CLI, create a new project named `my_project_with_components` using the command: